InfoSecInnovations/concierge/README.md

 - Manually configure the port used by Shiny in the extension configuration to match the one you chose during install.
 - Access the web app through your browser, not through the built-in VSCode one.

-This does offer the advantage of being able to use the debugger while testing authentication.
+This does offer the advantage of hot reloading and being able to use the debugger while testing authentication.

 ### Launch script